aarron-lee/LegionGoRefreshRate/README.md

 When switching between 60Hz and 144Hz, all your open games will be closed, and Steam will restart.

-Make sure you save your data first before swapping refresh rates!
+Make sure you save your game data first before swapping refresh rates!

 # Install Instructions